-Name: A. Gail Dungan, Contracts Specialist, Contracts & Procurement E-mail: A.Gail.Dungan@humboldt.edu and procure@humboldt.edu
+E-mail: addie.dunaway@humboldt.edu and procure@humboldt.edu

 8.03 Proposal Submittals

 The Trustees will accept Proposals no later than the time and date indicated in Selection Process Schedule, RFP 4.01.
 Proposals shall be divided into two separate submittals, the Technical Proposal and the Fee Proposal.
 Each submittal shall be submitted in a separate envelope or package and be clearly marked as required below.